1964 Houston Colt .45s season: Offseason

-On April 8, just a few days before Opening Day, Colt .45s pitcher Jim Umbricht died of cancer.
-Umbricht had come back from cancer in 1963 to pitch in 35 games, but it returned during the offseason.
-His uniform number 32 would be retired by the Astros the following season.
+On April 8, just days before Opening Day, Colt .45s pitcher Jim Umbricht died of cancer at age 33.
+Umbricht had returned after diagnosis and treatment in 1963 to pitch in 35 games, but relapse occurred during the offseason.
+The team officially retired his jersey number 32 the following Opening Day, on April 12, 1965, during a pre-game ceremony and the regular-season opening ceremony of the Astrodome.
+His jersey number was the first to be retired by the team.